FerRacimo/popgen-pink-salmon/README.md

 ### 1_clean_data

-1. What are the sample sizes and number of loci used in the analysis of each population, why do they differ?
+1. Check the text produced by running plink on your files.
+What are the sample sizes and number of loci used in the analysis of each population, why do they differ?

+2. Check the text produced by running plink on your files.
+What are the reasons that some variants are removed in this filtering step?
+Why do you think it’s important to remove them?
+See here for an explanation of all the filters implemented in plink: https://www.cog-genomics.org/plink/1.9/filter

-2. Why is it important to separate each population when calculating LD?
+3. Why is it important to separate each population before calculating LD?

 ### 2_do_PCA & 3_plot_PCA